Please note that the main arena may have controlled viewing areas for social distancing. Please observe 2m distances, thank you for your cooperation.

 We may be lacking in water in the Main Arena, but our angling expert Barry Grantham will be welcoming young volunteers into the arena to learn about fly casting in this informative demonstration.

-If this grabs your interest, head over to our angling marquee where you can book your own individual tuition or ask any questions of our angling experts from Trout and Salmon Conservation UK or the Angling Trust.
+If this grabs your interest, head over to our angling marquee where you can book your own individual tuition or ask any questions of our angling experts from Trout and Salmon Conservation UK.

 Where: Main Arena